 Banana cake

-1. To make the cake, start by whisking together the flour, baking powder, and salt in a small bowl.
+To make the cake, start by whisking together the flour, baking powder, and salt in a small bowl.
 Then, mash the bananas until they’re very smooth.
 Set aside.
+Brown the butter over medium heat until it’s toasty.
+Mix the butter, sugars, vanilla extract, and eggs.

-4. Next, add the sour cream and mashed bananas until smooth.
-Then, mix in the flour mixture and milk in 2 batches.
+Next, add the sour cream and mashed bananas until smooth.
+Then, mix in the flour mixture and milk.

-5. Spread half of the batter in a prepared 8×8” pan (this pan is my favorite).
-Sprinkle the cinnamon sugar mixture over the top and then spread the remaining batter over the top.
+Spread half of the batter into a prepared 8×8” pan.
+Sprinkle the cinnamon sugar mixture over the batter and then spread the remaining batter over the top.
 Use a skewer to lightly swirl the batter and cinnamon-sugar.
+Crumble the streusel on top & bake the cake at 350°F for about 1 hour.

 A slice of banana coffee cake with a bite taken out of it on a wood board next to more coffee cake, sugar, a cup of coffee, and forks on a white counter.

-To store leftover coffee cake, place the slices in an airtight container and keep at room temperature for 2-3 days.
+Store leftover coffee cake in an airtight container and keep it at room temperature for 2-3 days.
 You can also leave it in the pan and just cover it with plastic wrap or tin foil.

 To freeze the coffee cake, wrap individual slices in parchment and place in an airtight container or freezer bag.
 Freeze for up to 3 months.
 To defrost, unwrap the slices and let them come to room temperature for at least an hour.